-UBC Civil professor partners with Saanich on first ever e-bike rebate program
+UBC Civil prof. partners with Saanich on e-bike rebate program

 Professor Alex Bigazzi has partnered with the District of Saanich to launch the first local rebate program in BC for residents purchasing new electrically assisted bicycles (e-bikes).
 By assisting residents who wish to switch to electric mobility, this rebate program aims to reduce local greenhouse gas (GHG) emissions and increase awareness of the economic and health benefits […]